Chapter 1 : Glass Memories

 He bent over her, a hand tight upon her shoulder, startling her from the black depths of her sorrow, the stains of ink that had run across the page from the tears that poured down upon it, the words now forever blurred, their meaning lost though their impact remained.

-She looked up at his face, seeing only the grey of his beard and the blue of his eyes through the window of tears that hung before her.
+She looked up at his face, seeing only the grey streaks in his beard and the blue of his eyes through the window of tears that hung before her.
 She could not remember whether he had come so close to her before, whether he had ever touched her, even to shake her hand.
 Dazed, she stared at the face that reminded her of the sky in the mountains.

 That face, how could it mean more to her than that of anyone else?
 All others seemed so faded in comparison, failing to capture the light of his eyes or the limitless life that bubbled beneath his features.
 So much power and strength and, yes, even beauty was there in that face, so like the face in the stained glass window which threw light upon her father as he had stood in his pulpit.
 It was the face of the only person in the world she could trust with her life, her secret.